trpc-ecosystem/go-fbs/.github/ISSUE_TEMPLATE/01-feature.md

 ### What alternatives have you considered?

 <!--
-A clear and concise description of any alternative solutions or features you've considered.- -->
+A clear and concise description of any alternative solutions or features you've considered.
+-->

 ### Could you provide additional context?